Future Homes Hub Logo

 Overview

-The Government is preparing to introduce biodiversity net gain (BNG) as a condition to get planning permission for new development in England from 12 February 2024.
+The Government has introduced biodiversity net gain (BNG) as a condition to get planning permission for new development in England.

-You will need to demonstrate that your development increases biodiversity by at least 10%.
+You must demonstrate that your development increases biodiversity by at least 10%.

 When net gain applies

-Small development sites are defined in the Natural England Small Sites Metric (JPO40)
+Small development sites are defined in Article 2(1) of the

 What level of net gain must you achieve